aliochou/messaging_poc/README.md

 ---

-**Note**: This security audit was conducted on January 11, 2025.
+**Note**: This security audit was conducted on July 12, 2025.
 All vulnerabilities identified must be addressed before any production deployment.

 ## Contributing